 "In the summer I live, in winter I exist"

-The farm - Low Birk Hatt, Baldersdale
+Low Birk Hatt, Baldersdale

 In a quiet nursing home at West Auckland, County Durham, England, a life ebbed away.

 It was a chill January day, almost at the end of the month that saw Hannah Hauxwell slip away almost unnoticed from this life in her ninety-first year.

 Who was Hannah Hauxwell?
 You might have seen television documentaries presented for Yorkshire Television by Barry Cockcroft that charted the last years of a long and arduous working life. .
 You might even have followed her on a cruise paid for her by Yorkshire Televeision.
 Or you might have read articles about her in the Yorkshire Post or the national press.
 If you had you would never forget how cheerful she had remained even after years of grinding poverty and frustration on a small farm without running water, gas or electricity.

 Indomitable is one word that says a lot - it says much about her.
 Uncrushed by adversity and lack of modern facilities to live her life in any kind of comfort, the barest of means.
 By 'modern' I mean the basics such as heating, electric light and internal access to a water supply.
 To understand her character let's go back in time, to see how Ms Hauxwell fared, and the poor hand that fate had dealt in the 'card game of life'.